sag7221/Brazilian_EComm_Predictions/README.md

 - Payment value
 - Payment installments

-The output variable is "Is churn", a binary variable indicating if the customer has churned or not.
+The target variable is "Is churn", a binary variable indicating if the customer has churned or not.

 **Handling Imbalanced Dataset for Churn Prediction**